leamas/ddupdate/README.md

 Just a few:

-   - python3 (tested on 3.6)
+   - python3 (tested on 3.6 and 3.4)
-   - python3-straight-plugin
+   - python3-straight-plugin (a. k. a. python3-straight.plugin)
    - python3-setuptools
    - The /usr/sbin/ip command is used in some plugins.